audestl/pythonProjectA1/README.md

 After that, open your favorite IDE and simply select the model (i.e GaussianNB.py) you would like to run in your IDE and run it.
-It will create two files:
+It will create two CSV files:
     - A file with the performance results for the dataset1
     - A file with the performance results for the dataset2 The program should then exit with exit code 0.